 Task 3: Point Cloud Classification

-The classification of the 3D point cloud is the third task of the 3DOMcity photogrammetric contest.
+The classification of the 3D point cloud (ca 28 mil points, ca 0.16 mm average distance betwen points ie ca 1700 points/m2) is the third task of the 3DOMcity photogrammetric contest.
 A reference 3D point cloud, a training set and an evaluation set are provided as input data.
 Participants are asked to classify the point cloud into the following classes of interests: ground, grass, shrub, tree, facade, and roof.
 The classification results will be analysed for accuracy assessment by computing: confusion matrix, precision, recall, F1 score, true negative rate and balanced accuracy

 Further details on the benchmark datasets, tasks and evaluation procedures can be downloaded here (Last updated on Oct 9).